Clunia: Decline

 During the 3rd century, a gradual depopulation of the urban nucleus took place which was connected with the crisis of the 3rd century and the incipient decline of the Western Roman Empire.

 It is evident that there were Barbarian invasions into Clunia.
 In fact, it is verified that, towards the end of the 3rd century, the city was burned by Barbarian tribes.

 These invasions, as well as economic instability, may have contributed to the inexorable decline of Clunia.
 Nevertheless, it does not appear that there was a violent and general destruction; in any event, this preludes the end of the Roman cultural influence in the city of Clunia and its surroundings.
 Excavations reveal destroyed urban areas in Clunia, which were not rebuilt at the end of the 3rd century.
 Some limited reconstruction took place during the reigns of Diocletian and Constantine, but large parts of the city were uninhabited by the 7th century, during the Visigothic era.

 The full conquest of Visigothic Hispania by the Muslims, the city and its surroundings were conquered by the troops of the Berber general Tariq ibn-Ziyad during the year 713.
 Later, Christians repopulated the city in 912, locating their city on the site that the current Coruña del Conde occupies, located where many Roman ruins from the city of Clunia can be seen.

-Later, the village of Peñalba de Castro was built, which received the meseta of the enclave of Clunia in exchange for water in a time when the value of water was more valuable than the few ruins not yet buried that remained of the abandoned Roman city.
+Later, the village of Peñalba de Castro was built, which received the plateau of the enclave of Clunia in exchange for water in a time when the value of water was more valuable than the few ruins not yet buried that remained of the abandoned Roman city.

 Archaeological remains

 Clunia constitutes an archaeological enclave of exceptional interest in a collection of the Iberian Peninsula.
 This interest is determined by its urban morphology and by the cultural sequence of the findings that it provides.
 Also, its ruins are the most representative of all the ones that have been found of the Roman period in the north of the Iberian Peninsula.

 The archaeological excavations in the deposit began in 1915.
-The work resumed in 1931 and 1958, bringing to light the glorious past of one of the principal cities of Hispania whose extension — judging by the archaeological excavation — neared 1.2 square kilometres, this being one of the largest cities of all of Roman Hispania.
+The work resumed in 1931 and 1958, bringing to light the glorious past of one of the principal cities of Hispania whose extension — judging by the archaeological excavation — neared 1.2 km2, this being one of the largest cities of all of Roman Hispania.
 The excavations permitted the discovery —after centuries of being hidden— a theater excavated into rock, various domus with mosaics, streets, ruins of the buildings of the forum and a great cloaca, just as important sculptural findings, like an effigy of Isis and a torso of Dionysus, which are preserved at the National Archaeological Museum of Spain and in that of Burgos, including a large quantity of coins, epigraphic ruins, Roman ceramics such as Samian ware, glass and bronze objects.